Overlooked Implications of the Reconstruction Loss for VAE Disentanglement: Experiment Hyper-Parameters

 \subsection{Model Architecture}

-We use similar convolutional encoder and decoder models as \citet{higgins2017beta}, given in \Cref{fig:model-architecture}.
+We use similar convolutional encoder and decoder models as \citet{higgins2017beta}.
+A full description of the basic VAE architecture is given in \Cref{fig:model-architecture}.
 The Gaussian encoder parameterises the mean and log variance of each latent distribution.
 The decoder uses the Gaussian derived Mean Squared Error (MSE) as the loss function.
 The number of input channels the encoder receives and the number of output channels the decoder produces depends on the dataset the model is trained on, this is either 1 or 3 channels.

-\subsection{Optimiser and Batch Size}
+\subsection{Optimiser And Batch Size}

-Models are trained using the Adam~\cite{kingma2014adam} optimiser with a learning rate of $10^{-3}$.
-A batch size of 256 is used in the case of the Beta-VAE~\cite{higgins2017beta}.
-In the case of the Ada-GVAE~\cite{locatello2020weakly}, 256 observation pairs are used per batch.
+Models are trained using the Adam~\citep{kingma2014adam} optimiser with a learning rate of $10^{-3}$.
+A batch size of 256 is used in the case of the $\beta$-VAE~\citep{higgins2017beta}.
+Similarly, in the case of the weakly-supervised Ada-GVAE~\citep{locatello2020weakly}, 256 observation pairs are sampled per batch using the strategy from \Cref{appendix:sampling-adavae-pairs}.